 A financial advisor can help you open an account.
-You will need your social insurance number.
-Contact your MD Advisor* if you would like to set one up.
+Contact an MD Advisor* if you would like to set up a TFSA.

-3. What investments can I hold in a TFSA?
+5. How much can I put in a TFSA?

-Your annual contribution limit can be confirmed by contacting the Canada Revenue Agency (CRA) or you can find it online if you have registered for CRA’s “My Account” services.
-Go to Canada.ca for more information.
+You can confirm your contribution room by contacting the Canada Revenue Agency (CRA).
+You can find it online if you are registered for CRA’s “My Account” services.
+For more information, see “Where can I find my TFSA contribution room information?” at canada.ca.

 CRA assesses penalties for over-contributions at a rate of 1% per month on the excess contribution.